Reformation UX Redesign

 Context

-During my tenure as a sales supervisor at Reformation’s flagship store in New York City—a cutting-edge, tech-centric concept store—I gained valuable insights into the smart showroom shopping experience, identifying both its strengths and areas for improvement.
+During my time as a sales supervisor at Reformation’s flagship in New York City—a tech-enabled concept store—I gained firsthand insight into the smart showroom model, identifying both its strengths and areas for improvement.

 The Traditional Shopping Experience